ArcaanGroup/templates/.summaries/RESOURCE.md

 1. Add the new endpoint router to the main API router
 2. Usually in `app/api/v1/__init__.py` or similar routing file

-## Step 15: Testing Structure
+## Step 15: Testing Structure - Definition of Done

-For each resource, create tests for:
+Exhaustive testing coverage is one of the most important Definition of Done (DOD) criteria of a resource implementation.
+Testing is not optional but a core requirement that must be implemented at every level for each resource.
+Create tests for:

 1. **Unit Tests**: Domain entity business logic
 2. **Integration Tests**: Repository implementations
 3. **Use Case Tests**: Business logic orchestration
 4. **API Tests**: Endpoint functionality

+**Testing Requirements (DOD):**
+- Every new resource must include tests at all appropriate layers
+- Code coverage should meet project standards
+- All tests must pass before merging
+- Test-driven development (TDD) is encouraged for complex business logic

 ## Step 16: Migration